minnehack/website/content/faq.md

 ### Will you be providing travel reimbursements this year?

+**YES!** We are able to provide travel reimbursements.
+Email [acm@umn.edu](mailto:acm@umn.edu) *ahead of time* to request a reimbursement and be sure to save your receipts.

-We'd like to, but it isn't currently in our budget.
-We will have a solid confirmation by the end of the calendar year and will still be providing buses to Madison, Urbana Champaign, and Purdue.
+We will also be providing buses to Madison, Urbana Champaign, and Purdue.
 If you're interested in being one of the bus captains this year, please contact us at [acm@umn.edu](mailto:acm@umn.edu).

 # Have more questions?